 A simple arch support can address a variety of foot problems and people with high arches make good candidates for arch supports.
 The feet carry our body weight all day, and absorb the shock associated with walking on hard surfaces.
 As we age, the natural support cushions on your feet thin out.
 This thinning further contributes to your foot’s feelings of soreness, pain, and fatigue.
 Fortunately, finding the best arch support for high arches will help to relieve your foot pain by supporting and cushioning your arches.
 The best arch support is the one that properly fits your foot, footwear, and specific arch problem.
 In this case, we’ve taken a look at the best arch supports for high arches.
 We’ve picked out 6 incredible supports that we believe will meet your needs.

-The Natural Foot Orthotic arch support is our first pick.
+The Natural Foot Orthotic arch support is our second pick.
 We like this arch support a lot because it offers medium to high arch support which is perfect for high arches.
 Plus, it’s a medical grade product that also relieves pain caused by plantar fasciitis and heel spurs, as well as general joint, back, and foot pain.
 We particularly like that this insert can be worn in dress andcasual style shoes.
 This orthotic also helps to realign your body, putting it back into proper position.
 And, its mildew resistant material help to keep odor at bay, making it ideal for wear all day every day!

 Dr. Foot’s Arch Support Insoles are our second pick.
 We like this product because it has a soft transparent design that offers comfort while effectively relieving pain and supporting high arches.
 It’s made from a medical grade gel and adheres directly onto your shoe using its self-adhesive technology.
 The gel also helps to prevent your shoe from rubbing against your foot too much while supporting sore heels.
 It’s particularly suited for high heels and boots, but it can also be used in flip flops because of the adhesive.
 We especially like the adhesive property of this product because flip flops offer very little support for your feet, and with summer around the corner, an arch support that can be worn with flip flops is a huge plus in our opinion.